agencym3/hadesfunnel/HadesFunnel-LightPaper.md

-# A Dual-File Video Compression and Reconstruction System with GAN-Based Synthesis
+# Thermodynamic Computing in Video Compression: A Dual-File Architecture with Energy-Aware GAN Synthesis

 ## Summary